vgthengane/vgthengane.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a first-year PhD student at the University of Surrey, UK, focusing on leveraging foundational models for resource-efficient and data-efficient continual 3D world understanding.
-My research is conducted under the guidance of [Dr. Yunpeng Li]() and [Dr. Xiatian Zhu]().
+My research is conducted under the guidance of [Dr. Xiatian Zhu](https://x-up-lab.github.io/) and [Dr Lu Yin](https://luuyin.com/).

 Before embarking on my PhD journey, I had the privilege of working at Mohammed Bin Zayed University of Artificial Intelligence (MBZUAI) in Abu Dhabi.
 Under the mentorship of [Dr. Salman Khan]() and [Dr. Fahad Khan](), my work centered on developing foundational models for continual learning and continual point cloud segmentation using indoor datasets.
 Prior to joining MBZUAI, I gained valuable experience as a freelancer, contributing to diverse projects across various disciplines in both research and industry.
 During this period, I also collaborated with esteemed institutions such as CERN, UIUC, and Cambridge University.